 Traveler’s biggest asset is the unique ability to change their elemental type.
-If your team really needs an Anemo or Geo element, Traveler can help you out.
+If your team really needs an Anemo, Geo, or Electro element, Traveler can help you out.
 The Traveler’s normal sword attacks are not very damaging, but can easily fit in any team thanks to their ability to swap elements at will.
 While we’ve slotted the Traveler into Tier C, it really does depend on your team composition.
 For example, an Electro Traveler in the support and battery role with the right characters paired alongside them would bump the Traveler up in the tiers.

 This Catalyst character has a rather unique shield ability that can be used to shape the battlefield; just place a massive Geo wall wherever you want, and stop incoming enemy hordes in the process.
 The new 1.3 update granted Geo characters a much-needed damage boost, so there’s a chance Ningguang might be placed higher as time goes on.
 Check out our Genshin Impact Ningguang build to learn how to play as this Geo DPS dealer.